mothas/image-project/README.md

 **NOTE**: The script ALWAYS writes to `output.txt`

 # Known Problems / Future Roadmap
 Below are a few problems that exists in the current version of code.
-There's ample room to improve the current script.
+There's ample room to improve the current script
 * An error occurs after writing out Output file.
-Not sure why that's happening.
+Not sure why that's happening
 * Order in output file doesn't reflect the order of URLs in input file.
-This is because of asynchronous processing using Channels to communicate between various GoRoutines.
+This is because of asynchronous processing using Channels to communicate between various GoRoutines
-* Code can be organized better using Go Packages.
+* Code can be organized better using Go Packages
+* A few images cannot be decoded.
+You may see an error `invalid JPEG format: missing SOI marker` for such images.
+The color data for such images are stored as `#ERRORR`
+* Error handling can be improved in many places.